Code-Institute-Submissions/vladovichsvetlana-music-online-quiz_NovResub/README.md

 Lighthouse statistics

-Lighthouse statistics stated that there was an issue with the image resolution and image ratio.
+Lighthouse statistics stated that there was an issue with the image resolution and image ratio:

 ![lighthouse_readme](https://user-images.githubusercontent.com/107796276/192120727-24241cf5-062d-45ff-becb-c8ab64e04bc5.jpg)